Ever wanted to know the basics around sexualized violence and rape culture? Well look no further.

-It doesn’t matter if the victim was drinking.
-It doesn’t matter if the victim was wearing a dress (Or sweatpants!
-Or a bathing suit!).
-It doesn’t matter if the victim was flirting or accepted an invitation to have dinner.
+It doesn’t matter if the survivor was drinking, using substances, or what they were wearing.
+It also doesn’t matter if the survivor was flirting or accepted an invitation to have dinner.

-Sexual assault is a crime, and in the same way that no one “asks” to have their house burglarized, no one “asks” to be sexually assaulted.
+Sexual assault is a crime of power and control, and in the same way that no one “asks” to have their house burglarized, no one “asks” to be sexually assaulted.

 But sexual assault is about sex, right?

-Saying that sex and sexualized violence belong to the same category of activities is like saying that tasting food and choking on it are both enjoyable.
+Saying that sex and sexualized violence belong to the same category of activities is like saying that tasting food and choking on it are the same.

 But it’s not like this will happen to me.
 I can protect myself by locking my door and being careful when I’m out at night?

 Wrong again.
-People mistakenly assume that most sexual violence is perpetrated by strangers—that “man in the bushes”.
-The reality is that you are more likely to be sexually assaulted by someone you know—a spouse, a date, a classmate, colleague or other acquaintance.
+People mistakenly assume that most sexual violence is perpetrated by strangers.
+In reality, survivors often know their perpetrator.
+They could be a spouse, a date, a classmate, colleague or other acquaintance.